yohasebe/monadic-chat-cli/README.md

 ## Future Plans

+- More test cases to verify command line user interaction behavior
 - Improved error handling mechanism to catch incorrect responses from GPT
-- Develop a DSL to define templates in a more efficient and systematic manner.
+- Develop a DSL to define templates in a more efficient and systematic manner
 - Develop scaffolding capabilities to quickly build new apps

 ## References